If you are seeking to claim compensation following an accident in a supermarket, you have come to the right place.

 Under the Occupiers’ Liability Act 1957, supermarkets owe a duty of care to you once you enter their premises and the owners must take reasonable steps to maintain a safe environment.
 If you are a supermarket employee, your employers owe you a duty of care under the Health and Safety at Work etc. Act 1974.

 If you think a supermarket has breached a legal duty of care they owed to you, you might have a valid claim.
 Connect with an advisor for free legal advice.
 They can clarify if your claim is legitimate.
+If you do have a valid claim, they could also connect you with our panel of public liability solicitors.

 Our advisors offer a free consultation and can give you a more accurate estimate of what you might be owed.
 Furthermore, they could connect you to our panel of personal injury solicitors, but only if you have a valid claim.